ER Visit For A COVID-Like Cough Stuck Man With A $3,278 Bill

 "I was thinking I had to make all the money I could in case we all had to be hospitalized," he said.
 "All I could do was keep working in hopes that everything would be OK."

-Within a couple of weeks, the whole family, indeed, was OK.
+Within a couple of weeks, the whole family indeed was OK.
 "We got lucky," Elissa said.

 Then the bill came.